BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 ## I. Coding Style Guide

-Offshore holdings requires that standard style guides be used for all implementation.
+Offshore Holdings requires that standard style guides be used for all implementation to ensure maintainabilty and longevity:

 - C# style guide can be located [here](https://www.sqlstyle.guide/)
 - Angular style guide can be located [here](https://angular.dev/style-guide#keep-components-and-directives-focused-on-presentation)